 Step off the tourist trail and experience lesser-travelled Bali on this pre ICM Triennial Congress tour in Bali.
 Explore the beauty of this island, where temples and shrines nestle amongst emerald-green rice terraces and spirituality infuses everyday life.

-The midwifery visits provide real insight into midwifery, childcare and health provision in Bali and Java.
+The midwifery visits provide real insight into midwifery, childcare and health provision in Bali.
 After independence, the Indonesians largely followed the Dutch model, where trained, qualified midwives provided the majority of health care and support to mothers.
 After a period when childbirth became more medicalised, the midwifery profession has since grown and developed.
 There are now over 200,000 midwives across Indonesia.
 The village midwife (bidan desa) is the backbone of maternity care in Indonesia, linking traditional midwives (dukuns) with the centralised maternity hospitals.

 The study tour includes a wide range of visits including to the Midwifery Association of Bali, a teaching hospital, clinic, NGOs and a yoga centre.
 Through meetings, talks, a seminar and visits, this tour will provide a unique educational opportunity to learn about midwifery in Bali.
 At the end of the tour there is the opportunity to extend to take part in the 33rd International Confederation of Midwives Triennial Congress in Bali from 11-14 June 2023.

 Allison Cummins is a high-profile academic who is passionate about education and research.
 Allison is Associate Professor in Midwifery at the University of Newcastle; in her role as Discipline Lead in Midwifery she has implemented a new, innovative curriculum and increased the visibility of the profession of midwifery.